MaraAlexeev/clinical_decision_support/README.md

 Please request access to the repo if you would like to add materials or put a link to the material in the issues page.

+## Slack Channel

+Request to join the slack channel by adding an issue for the repo.

 ## Schedule

 ## Reading Materials Unabridged